portworx/px-docs/applications/wp-k8s.md

 ## Summary

-Deploying WordPress and MySQL with Portworx Persistent Volumes by Kubernetes This documentation explains about how to deploy a WordPress site and a MySQL database using kubernetes.
+Deploying WordPress and MySQL with Portworx Persistent Volumes by Kubernetes.
+This documentation explains about how to deploy a WordPress site and a MySQL database using kubernetes.

 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator, and a PersistentVolumeClaim (PVC) is a set amount of storage in a PV.
 PersistentVolumes and PersistentVolumeClaims are independent from Pod lifecycles and preserve data through restarting, rescheduling, and even deleting Pods in kubernetes.

-Note: The files provided in this tutorial are using beta Deployment APIs and are specific to kubernetes version 1.8 and above.
-If you wish to use this tutorial with an earlier version of Kubernetes, please update the beta API appropriately, or reference earlier versions of kubernetes tutorial.
+`Note:` The spec files provided in this tutorial are using beta Deployment APIs and are specific to kubernetes version 1.8 and above.
+If you wish to use this tutorial with an earlier version of Kubernetes, please update the beta API appropriately, or reference earlier versions of kubernetes vesrion.

 ### Create Portworx PersistentVolume